vertical landscaping trends

 Green Facades

-To make your building’s exterior, lush, use plants that climb like vines or roses to create a lush fence or facade.
+To make your building’s exterior lush, use climbing plants like vines or roses to create a lush fence or facade.

 Hydroponics

-Implement a system based on hydroponics where vegetation grows in water rich in nutrients, doing away with the requirement for soil.
+Implement a system based on hydroponics, where vegetation grows in water rich in nutrients, eliminating the requirement for soil.

 Outdoor vertical herb garden